Turtle Trek

-Turtle Trek was an animal exhibit and 3D dome film projection attraction at SeaWorld Orlando in the United States.
-Opened on April 27, 2012, it combined live habitats for rescued West Indian manatees and sea turtles with a computer-generated film shown in the world’s first 360-degree 3D dome theater.
-The attraction was designed by Falcon's Treehouse in collaboration with PGAV Destinations.
+Turtle Trek was a 3D dome film projection theater located at SeaWorld Orlando in Orlando, Florida.
+It was designed by Falcon's Treehouse and PGAV Destinations.
+It opened on April 27, 2012 as part of a large expansion project.
+It closed in March 2020.

 Summary

-Guests first visit two naturalistic habitats, one filled with West Indian manatees and several species of freshwater fish, the other home to more than 1,500 saltwater fish and over a dozen sea turtles.
-Many of the manatees and sea turtles were rescued by the park's animal team or were born at SeaWorld.
+Guests first viewed two animal exhibits, one showcasing West Indian manatees and several species of freshwater fish, the other home to more than 1,500 saltwater fish and over a dozen sea turtles.
+Many of the manatees and sea turtles were rescued by the park's animal team or were born at the park.

-Moving on from the habitat, guests entered a domed theater.
-Turtle Trek's theater is the world's first 360 degree dome theater to show a 3D film.
-The theater uses 34 projectors to seamlessly cover the entire surface of the dome, allowing the movie to be shown all around guests and even above them.
+Guests then entered a domed theater.
+Turtle Trek's theater was the world's first 360 degree dome theater to show a 3D film.
+The theater used 34 projectors to seamlessly cover the entire surface of the dome, allowing the movie to be shown all around guests, including above them.
 Turtle Trek tells the story of a sea turtle's journey through life, from birth to adulthood.
-Guests are given a turtle's perspective of the ocean's wonders.
+Guests are given a turtle's perspective of the ocean.

-After exiting the theater, the path would lead guests to the end of the experience where they would view the habitats from the surface.
-An exhibit for juvenile American alligators is located beside the attraction.
+After exiting the theater, the path led guests to the end of the experience, where they viewed more habitats.
+An exhibit for juvenile American alligators was located beside the attraction.

-Turtle Trek is meant to inspire guests to help conserve natural environments.
-"Do a little, do a lot, but join us and do something to help the world and its animals," said Brian Morrow, the attraction's chief designer, regarding the attraction's message.
+Turtle Trek was meant to inspire guests to get involved with the conservation of natural environments.
+"Do a little, do a lot, but join us and do something to help the world and its animals", said Brian Morrow, the attraction's chief designer, regarding the attraction's message.
 "Turtle Trek is about the everyday heroes who can make a difference in nature."